Aidanvii7/RallyApp/README.md

-# RallApp with custom navigation transitions
+# RallyApp with custom navigation transitions

 This is a an example of how to use a modified `NavHost` that allows a degree of customisation for the transition.
 The original source code is from the